UAlbanyArchives/spe_website/advancing_digital_repositories.md

 #### Will the sessions be recorded?

-We do not plan to record the sessions in order to support open and candid discussion.
-We will work to document ideas, themes, and outcomes from the Conversation and make those materials broadly available after the sessions.
+We do not plan to record the sessions because the goal is to encourage participants to share perspectives, test ideas, ask questions, and learn from one another in a low-stakes environment.
+By focusing on documenting outcomes, we hope to create space for exploration, curiosity, and collaborative problem-solving.
+We will work to document ideas, themes, and outcomes from our conversations and make those materials broadly available after the sessions.

 #### What are the expected outcomes?